carlosefrias/pygame-learning/readme.md

-# Learning pygame from the pluralsing course "Game programming with python and pygame"
+# Learning pygame from the pluralsight course "Game programming with python and pygame"